 "David is a great piano teacher, not just performing but also composing."

 "A very kind and thoughtful man."

 Lesson fees depend on the difficulty of the work, the amount of preparation required, and the level and detailed required in the feedback.
 All students receive written reports at the end of every lesson.
 I am available for questions in between lessons.
 Post-pandemic, I will be happy to teach in person.
 I am fully equipped to teach online and am happy to take on non-UK students.

 MU rates are my baseline, I am fully DBS checked.
-If price is a barrier, please still get in touch as I offer a number of free sessions every year - as I said, everyone is welcome!
+If price is a barrier, please still get in touch as I offer a number of free teaching slots every year (as in totally free, long-term teaching) - as I said, everyone is welcome!